atao60/fse-cli/CONTRIBUTING.md

 docker --version # check if BuildKit can be used, i.e. with Docker 18.09 or higher

+nvm --version # required only if you need to install Node with at least version 12.20 or higher

 npm list -g --depth 0 2>&1 | grep fse-cli # (°°)

 ```